What is GI Behavioral Therapy?

-During CBT, a trained psychologist works with a patient to uncover how he or she thinks about his or herself, others, and the world and to identify which thoughts are helpful and which are not as helpful.
+During CBT, a trained psychologist works with a patient to uncover how they think about themselves, others, and the world and to identify which thoughts are helpful and which are not as helpful.
 The patient and therapist work together to interrupt and change unhelpful thinking patterns.
 As those patterns change, resulting feelings and actions also change, bringing about relief.

 CBT is a structured process, focused on addressing specific problems.
 During sessions with a trained psychologist, the patient learns skills to take home and practice, reviewing and building on these “homework” assignments at each therapy session.
 CBT is designed to take place over a limited amount of time, with most people gaining the most benefit after about five to ten sessions.
 Learn more about CBT in our Health Library.

 Gut-Directed Hypnotherapy: Hypnosis is a special mental state where a trained therapist guides a person into a focused state of awareness while feeling deeply relaxed.
 The technique utilizes suggestion, imagery and relaxation to produce a therapeutic effect.